Our products

 This recipe for cod brandade spheres is a perfect example of her style.
 Cod brandade — that classic emulsion of cod, olive oil, garlic, and potato — is a pillar of Mediterranean cuisine with centuries of history.
 Ada Parellada takes it as a base and transforms it into a finger food bite that combines crunchy, creamy, and crispy textures in every mouthful.

-The genius of this recipe lies in the use of panipuri, that hollow sphere of crispy dough typical of Indian cuisine, as a container.
-It is a bridge between two culinary cultures that works perfectly: the delicacy of Catalan brandade finds an wrapper in panipuri that provides textural contrast without competing in flavor.
+The genius of this recipe lies in the use of panipuri, that hollow, crispy dough sphere typical of Indian cuisine, as a container.
+It's a bridge between two gastronomic cultures that works perfectly: the delicacy of Catalan brandade finds in panipuri a wrapper that provides textural contrast without competing in flavor.

-As Ada Parellada herself says: "Put these spheres on the table and they will disappear in minutes.
+As Ada Parellada herself says: "Put these spheres on the table and they'll disappear in minutes.
 They are the perfect informal appetizer."
-And she is right.
+And she's right.
 They are addictive, effortlessly elegant, and can be prepared in just 20 minutes if you have the ingredients ready.

-At Bacalalo, we have been working with premium Icelandic cod since 1990 at the Mercat del Ninot in Barcelona.
-We know the texture and flavor that good cod brings to brandade, and we know that the difference between a good and an exceptional brandade always starts with the raw material.
+At Bacalalo, since 1990, we have been working with first-quality Icelandic cod in the Mercat del Ninot in Barcelona.
+We know the texture and flavor that good cod brings to brandade, and we know that the difference between a correct brandade and an exceptional one always starts with the raw material.

 Ingredients for the brandade spheres